-Zinc is an essential mineral necessary for cellular metabolism, immune function, and wound healing.
+Zinc is an essential mineral necessary for cellular metabolism, immune function and wound healing.
 Research shows zinc is effective in healing skin lesions, like in the treatment of acne, psoriasis, and dermatitis.
-Although zinc won’t increase your hair growth, including zinc in your diet with help prevent lifeless locks and hair loss.
-We get most of our zinc from high-protein foods such as meat, fish, and nuts.
-Vegetarians and vegans may need an extra boost, but you can also find zinc in beans, mushrooms, and spinach.
+Additionally, zinc accelerates the healing process of wounds and burns due to its role in the synthesis of collagen, which is an important protein found in skin.
+Although zinc won’t increase your hair growth, including zinc in your diet can help prevent hair loss.

 A deficiency in zinc is associated with growth retardation, loss of appetite, skin irritation and impaired immune function.
 Some research supports the use of a zinc supplement to reduce the duration of the common cold, though a dosage amount has not been formally recommended.
 People with gastrointestinal conditions, vegetarians, vegans, pregnant and lactating women, people who abuse alcohol and people with sickle cell disease are most likely to be at risk for zinc inadequacy and may benefit from a zinc supplement.
 The recommended daily allowance (RDA) is 11 mg daily for men and 8 mg daily for women.
 Zinc is found in high-protein foods such as meat and seafood.

 While these important nutrients do contribute to our hair, skin and nail health, it’s not necessary to start a whole new supplement routine.
 In most cases, a supplement is only needed if there is a vitamin or mineral deficiency.
 A well-rounded diet is your best bet for consuming adequate amounts of vitamin A, vitamin C, biotin and zinc and reaping hair, nails and skin benefits.
 If you have concerns about your nutrient intake, always consult with your healthcare provider.

 This article includes contributions by Anastasia Maczko, RD.